Build bots for Teams

 A bot is also referred to as a chatbot or conversational bot.
 It's an app that runs simple and repetitive tasks by users such as customer service or support staff.
 Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
 Interactions with bots can be quick questions and answers or complex conversations.

-Bot applications within Microsoft Teams are available in GCC-High through Azure bot Service and bot channel registration must be done in Azure Government portal.
+Bots are available in Government Community Cloud (GCC), GCC-High, and Department of Defense (DOD) environments.
+Bot applications within Microsoft Teams for GCC-High and DOD are available through Azure bot Service and bot channel registration must be done in Azure Government portal.

-Applications in GCCH only support up to manifest version v1.10.
-Image URLs in Adaptive Cards aren't supported in GCCH environment.
+Image URLs in Adaptive Cards aren't supported in GCC-High and DOD environments.
 You can replace an image URL with Base64 encoded DataUri.

 Conversational bots allow users to interact with your web service using text, interactive cards, and task modules.

 Conversational bots are incredibly flexible.
 Bots can handle a few basic commands or complex tasks that involve artificial intelligence and natural language processing.
 Bots can be part of a larger application or be standalone.

 Use the right mix of cards, text, and task modules to create a useful bot.
 The following image shows a user conversing with a bot in a one-to-one chat using text and interactive cards.